tolunayozturk/testRepo/_posts/2020-11-24-developing-sample-code.md

 </pre>

 <p><strong>4.
 If a user enters the specified area, we will be notified via LocationBarrierReceiver class. </strong></p>
+<p>Here when the enter event of Awareness Kit triggers, we start a timer and on exit event trigger, we stop the timer and calculate the length of stay.
+Then we send this data to Analytics Kit and CloudDB to analyze the data later. </p>
 <pre>
 <code>
-class LocationBarrierReceiver extends BroadcastReceiver {
+final class LocationBarrierReceiver extends BroadcastReceiver {
         private final String TAG = LocationBarrierReceiver.class.getSimpleName();

         @Override